OpenMined/PSI/psi_cardinality/javascript/README.md

 yarn install
 ```

-To build the client, server, or both for WebAssembly and pure JS
+To build the client, server, or combined (both client and server) for WebAssembly and pure JS

 ```
 yarn build:client
 yarn build:server
+yarn build:combined

-# or both
+# or all three
 yarn build
 ```